 Define success in terms of concrete KPIs tied to terminal performance and customer service levels.
 Examples include:

-- •Average and 95th percentile TAT reductions per terminal zone
+- Average and 95th percentile TAT reductions per terminal zone

-- •Dwell time reductions by vessel and crane type
+- Dwell time reductions by vessel and crane type

-- •Throughput improvements per crane-hour and per gate-hour
+- Throughput improvements per crane-hour and per gate-hour

-- •Prediction accuracy, calibration metrics, and decision latency
+- Prediction accuracy and decision latency

 Conclusion